jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 A: Thanos will gain XP from a Token being KO'd and Tokens will exist for a brief moment in the KO pile before ceasing to exist via the rules of the game.
 Basically if a token ever ends up in a non play zone, it will cease to exist.

-^(Source: FB Post - Chad Daniel)
+^(Source: FB Post - Chad Daniel - UDE Approved)

 ---

-Q: If I use Professor X to take my opponent's level 2 Thanos, and I use Infinity Gauntlet, does Thanos get stunned?
+Q: If I use Professor X to take my opponent's level 2 Thanos, and I use **Infinity Gauntlet**, does Thanos get stunned?

+A: No, "Your" refers to the MC you control.
+At the time **Infinity Gauntlet** resolves, the opponent does not control an MC, so nothing happens with that part of the effect.

+^(Source: Chad Daniel - UDE Approved)

 # [Thanos](http://vs.tcgbrowser.com/images/cards/big/BLK-005.jpg) (MC)
 *Set: Black Order*